 While never losing sight of the fact that our primary focus is to serve the Permian Basin region, we seek to advance our baccalaureate and graduate degree programs through continuous improvement to a level that students beyond the region will see us as a viable educational option.

-The College of Business and Engineering is accredited by these agencies:
+The College of Business is accredited by these agencies:

 - SACS (Southern Association of Colleges and Schools).
 This is the university regional accrediting body.

 - AACSB (Association to Advance Collegiate Schools of Business).
 This is the business program accrediting body.
 It applies to accounting, finance, management, marketing, and the business master’s programs.
 It is considered the premier accrediting agency.